MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/letstatement.md

 ---
 # Let statement

-Use the `let` statement to set a variable name equal to a function or valid expression.
-When the variable appears thereafter, it represents the defined function or expression.
-The `let` statement can be used within a function or query.
+Use the `let` statement to set a variable name equal to an expression or a function, or to create [views](schema-entities/views.md).

+`let` statements are useful for:

+* Breaking up a complex expression into multiple parts, each represented by a variable.
+* Defining constants outside of the query body for readability.
+* Defining a variable once and using it multiple times within a query.

+`let` definitions can include:

+* Scalar expressions
+* Tabular expressions
+* User-defined functions

 If the variable previously represented another value, for example in nested statements, the innermost `let` statement applies.

-`Let` statements let you break up a potentially complex expression into multiple parts, each represented by a variable.
-The `let` statement can also be used to create user-defined functions and [views](schema-entities/views.md).

-> [!NOTE]
-> You must use a valid name for the `let` statement.

-`Let` statements can include:

-* Scalar types
-* Tabular types
-* User-defined functions

 ## Syntax